 Energy research funding in the European Union

 European consortia bring together researchers from different Member States to advance energy research.
-The German Federal Ministry for Economic Affairs and Energy (BMWi) funds applied energy research projects not only at national level, but also at European and international level.
+The German Federal Ministry for Economic Affairs and Climate Action (BMWi) funds applied energy research projects not only at national level, but also at European and international level.

 The Strategic Energy Technology Plan (SET Plan) is the basis for the transition to a climate-neutral energy system at European level.
 It forms the strategic superstructure for energy research in the European Union (EU).
 In order to achieve the climate goals, the SET-Plan focuses primarily on applied energy research.
 The plan concentrates on the short-term, competitive development of carbon-free technologies to shape Europe's future energy provision.